 Ketosis relies on limiting the release of insulin by the body, which occurs when carbohydrate, or high levels of protein, are consumed.
 That is why those two foods are restricted, and the majority of daily calories come from fat.
 Ketosis can be measured with a blood ketone reader or ketone strips.
 Ketosis is defined as having blood ketone levels above 0.5 millimolar per Litre.
 This can be achieved through diet (nutritional ketosis) within 2-3 weeks but is also possible from 48 hours of fasting.

-Nutritional ketosis is a longer process, and having a body that successfully utilises fat as a fuel source is known as being “fat adapted”.
-This can take 2-3 months for the body to optimise, which is why short term studies (4-8 weeks) that measure the effects of the Ketogenic diet are unreliable.
+Nutritional ketosis is a longer process.
+Having a body that successfully utilises fat as a fuel source is known as being “fat adapted”.
+This can take 2-3 months for the body to optimise.
+That’s why short term studies (4-8 weeks) that measure the effects of the Ketogenic diet are unreliable.

 Staying In Ketosis

 Online you will hear and see many variations of the question “Will ____ kick me out of ketosis?”.
-Beyond the obvious triggers such as foods high in carbohydrate, there’s concern over whether things like artificial sweeteners, food supplements and alcohol have an undesired effect of lowering ketone levels enough for your body to be “kicked out” of ketosis.
+Beyond the obvious triggers such as foods high in carbohydrate, there’s concern over other substances.
+Artificial sweeteners, food supplements and alcohol have the undesired effect of lowering ketone levels enough for your body to be “kicked out” of ketosis.

 If you’re committed to the diet and want to remove all the uncertainty then simply purchasing a blood ketone reader will give you all the answers.
 If a food causes your blood ketone levels to drop below 0.5 mm/L then that has taken you out of ketosis.

-Many feel the Ketogenic diet is superior to other diets due to the fact they can eat more calories while maintaining or losing weight, and that it’s much easier to adhere to the diet.
+Many feel the Ketogenic diet is superior to other diets due to the fact they can eat more calories while maintaining or losing weight.
+They also feel that it’s much easier to adhere to the diet.
 In reality there is a bias because those who’ve tried other diets and found they can stick to Keto will sing its praises online.
 Research has shown no significant difference in drop out rates from the ketogenic diet compared to many other popular diets.
-Those who claim they can eat more calories on the ketogenic diet were likely incorrectly tracking their calories in the first place and under-reporting soft drinks or snack consumption.
+Those who claim they can eat more calories on the ketogenic diet were likely incorrectly tracking their calories in the first place.
+It’s common for people to under-report soft drinks or snack consumption.

-If you want to try the ketogenic diet please do, but be aware 95% of the benefits touted from this diet are achieved via the weight lost, and would occur by weight lost from many other diets.
-If you want to lose weight look for a diet plan that is sustainable in the long term and feels like it suits your tastes, schedule and lifestyle.
+If you want to try the ketogenic diet please do, but be aware 95% of the benefits touted from this diet are achieved via the weight lost.
+That means you’d see similar benefits by losing weight on many other diets.
+If you want to lose weight look for a diet plan that is sustainable in the long term.
+Be sure it suits your tastes, schedule and lifestyle.